weynandk/info_threefold/src/token/token_why.md

 # Why does ThreeFold need its own currency?

-Every economical system can benefit from a trusted currency.
-For the largest parts of our everyday life, we are used to an exchange of goods and services against fiat money - meaning a centralized currency issued by a central bank.
+For the largest parts of our everyday life, we use fiat money to exchange goods and services - a centralized currency issued by a central bank.

 ###  So why don't we follow this convenient and familiar path for ThreeFold?